valentine/hackdo/README.md

 [![Build Status](https://travis-ci.org/wgx731/hackdo.png?branch=dev)](https://travis-ci.org/wgx731/hackdo)
 [![Build Status](https://drone.io/github.com/wgx731/hackdo/status.png)](https://drone.io/github.com/wgx731/hackdo/latest)

+> This is a fork of HackDo for Docker deployment.
+The latest development version is available [here](https://github.com/hackerspacesg/hackdo/tree/dev/hado).

 HackDo is meant to be a membership (and others) management system for Hackerspaces.

 Keeping track of membership is a chore that takes time and can end up quite messy, so let's try and solve that pain point.